denoland/deno/std/manual.md

 #### Using the triple slash reference

-You do not have to specify the `lib` in just the compiler options.
-Deno supports [the triple-slash reference to a lib](https://www.typescriptlang.org/docs/handbook/triple-slash-directives.html#-reference-lib-). and could be embedded in the contents of the file.
-For example of you have a `main.ts` like:
+You do not have to specify the `lib` in the compiler options.
+Deno also supports [the triple-slash reference to a lib](https://www.typescriptlang.org/docs/handbook/triple-slash-directives.html#-reference-lib-). which can be embedded in the contents of the file.
+For example, if you have a `main.ts` like:

 ```ts